Customer Touchpoint Map Template

 About the Customer Touchpoint Map Template

-A Customer Touchpoint Map is where you can map in a visual timeline all your customer’s interactions and touchpoints with your brand or product.
+A customer touchpoint map is where you can map all your customer’s interactions and touchpoints with your brand or product.
 It’s a practical and efficient way to see the whole journey, including what needs improvement and what’s been working well.